srhtbgg13/-Cash-Flow-Financial-Performance-Dashboard/README.md

 Cash Flow & Financial Performance Dashboard

 I. PROJECT OVERVIEW

-This project focuses on analyzing a company’s financial health through a **Business Intelligence dashboard**, with a case study of PT Unilever Indonesia Tbk.
+This project focuses on analyzing a company’s financial health through a **Business Intelligence dashboard, with a case study of PT Unilever Indonesia Tbk.
 The dashboard is designed to evaluate cash flow performance, profitability, and working capital efficiency, helping to uncover insights that support better business decision-making.
 ---